-How does Indoor Science test for carbon monoxide?
+How do we test for carbon monoxide?

 Once we have established a worst case scenario, we’ll test each combustion appliance separately and in combination with others.
-Open collar, naturally venting water heaters are often the device leading to carbon monoxide problems.

 What does it cost?

 Call us at (312) 920-9393 for a customized quote.
 We’ll ask you a few quick questions about your property and provide you with a quote over the phone.
 We can target carbon monoxide or perform a comprehensive air quality test.